yoniblum/ENG4000-Team-A-F/docs/sprint-retrospective.md

 We suspect this meeting will run an hour long, taking place after the sprint review and before we plan the next Sprint.
-Team members will come together and spend 2-3 minutes filling out sticky notes with their perspective for each section(in total 6 sections,approximately 20 minutes).
+Team members will come together and spend 2-3 minutes filling out sticky notes with their perspective for each section(in total 6 sections, approximately 20 minutes).

 Upon populating the sections of the board, the team, guided by the meeting facilitator(could